BroSpek/cpmanager/README.md

   Host this application directly within a subfolder on your OPNsense web server (e.g., `/usr/local/www/cpmanager/`).
 When the app is served from the same domain/IP as the OPNsense API, browser security policies will not block requests.

 - **Option 2: Configure OPNsense for CORS (for external hosting)**:
   If you host this application on a separate server, you must configure your OPNsense firewall to allow requests from your application's origin.
 This involves adding CORS headers to OPNsense's web server configuration.
-Refer to the official OPNsense documentation on API access and CORS settings for instructions on how to add "Allowed Origins".
+Refer to [Proxying the OPNsense API with CORS](https://github.com/halimstt/cpmanager/blob/main/README_CORS.md).

 **Common Symptoms of CORS issues**: